basileMarchand/basictools-frozen/docs/Intro.rst

 If you don't have Python yet, you might want to consider using Anaconda.
 It's the easiest way to get started.

-We are currently working to include BasicTools package on conda-forge to increase the supported platform.
+We are currently working to include BasicTools package on conda-forge to increase the number of supported platforms.

 Manual installation (from sources) for developers
 =================================================

 In the case you want to make changes to BasicTools (and potentially contribute), an installation from sources is mandatory.
 The sources can be downloaded from Gitlab.com [#gitlaburlpublic]_.
-Then inside the repository folder the user must compile the c++ extensions to take profit of optimized algorithms.
+Then inside the repository folder, the user must compile the c++ extensions to take profit of optimized algorithms.

     ``> python setup.py build_clib``

     ``> python setup.py build_ext --inplace``

-Then the user is responsible to add the ``BASICTOOLS_REPOSITORY/src/`` folder to the ``PYTHONPATH`` environment variables (more information on [#pythonpathdoc]_).
+Then the user is responsible for adding the ``BASICTOOLS_REPOSITORY/src/`` folder to the ``PYTHONPATH`` environment variables (more information on [#pythonpathdoc]_).
 Or using pip for development:

     ``> pip install -e .``

-also you can do a permanent installation using (this is not recommended):
+The user can also install permanently using (this is not recommended):

     ``> pip install .``